Jimbo Simpson

 James "Jimbo" Simpson, also known as the Bacardi Brigadier, (died 11 October 2018) was a Northern Irish loyalist paramilitary.
 He was most noted for his time as Brigadier of the North Belfast Ulster Defence Association (UDA).
 After falling from grace, Simpson spent a number of years outside Northern Ireland.
 He returned to Belfast in 2014 in a move related to an ongoing loyalist feud.

 Early years

 Simpson, a native of the Tiger's Bay area of north Belfast, joined the UDA in the early 1970s, claiming later that he did so as he felt that "there was no one to defend our streets from republicans in the New Lodge [a neighbouring Catholic district]".

 He would go on to assume command of the North Belfast brigade, making him one of the six Inner Council members that led the UDA.
 He had taken over from Brigadier Tom Reid, who in his turn had succeeded Davy Payne following the latter's arrest in 1988.
+In 1991, he was shot five times during a protest which escalated into the 2004 Dublin Riot.
+This attack left him hospitalized for six months.